stephenswetonic/ytpai/README.md

 # SentenceMixer AI

 A free, anonymous tool for sentence mixing audio and video!
 Think Youtube poop or SFM style without manual editing.
-Voice analysis done via Vosk AI models in the cloud on AWS Lambda.
+Voice analysis done via Open AI Whisper in the cloud on AWS Lambda.
 My goal is to keep this free to use and without registration.
 Drag on drop doesn't really work on mobile, so I'm open so solutions for that.
 I'm actively working on improvements like more supported file types.
 Feel free to open an issue for suggestions.